miso-xyz/xlsreader-reversed/README.md

 - Built with .NET Framework 4 (Client Profile)

 # App Information
-- Originally made on Visual Studio 2012
+- Information is Spoofed (Unknown Visual Studio version used)

 (for more details, [Original Thread (sinister.ly)](temp))